project-chip/connectedhomeip/docs/silabs/dev/vscode/DEBUG.md

 ### Step 2:

-A drop down menu will appear along with a prompt.
-Please select the "Debug efr32 example app" and Start Debugging, or press F5 on your keyboard.
+A drop-down menu will appear along with a prompt.
+Select the "Debug efr32 example app" and Start Debugging, or press F5 on your keyboard.

 ### Step 3: